-The Department of Forest Biomaterials at NC State’s College of Natural Resources is home to one of the oldest and most respected paper science and engineering programs in the world and a new cutting-edge program in sustainable materials and technology.
+The Department of Forest Biomaterials at NC State’s College of Natural Resources is home to one of the oldest and most respected paper science and engineering programs in the world as well as a cutting-edge sustainable materials and technology program.
 We are passionate global leaders in innovative forest biomaterials research, educators of tomorrow’s industry leaders, and creators of professional development training for current professionals.
-We not only deliver a modern and impactful curriculum to our students — we create sustainable solutions to address the materials and energy resources issues facing society.
+We not only deliver a modern and impactful curriculum to our students — we create sustainable solutions to address the resource issues facing society.

 By the Numbers

 The Department of Forest Biomaterials is global leader in research, educational excellence, biomass utilization, sustainable biomaterials, and innovative solutions to industry challenges.
 We serve the public, supporting the land-grant mission of NC State University, translate and apply research that drives discovery and generates value, advance knowledge through science, and educate and train future leaders.

 - 2,000+ alumni globally, including CEOs, senior executives, and owners of major paper and pulp or wood products companies

 - 80 – 100 percent placement of Paper Science and Engineering undergraduates within 6 months of graduation

 - 40+ graduate students in on-campus and distance education curricula on average

 - 21 full-time teaching and research faculty